ZihanType/nade/README.md

     foo!(32, d = 1, c = 2);
     ```

-    Because default argument expression is expanded to the macro call site, so it must be declared in the scope of the macro call.
+    Because the default argument expression is evaluated after the macro is expanded, so it must be declared in the scope of the macro call.

 ## How to bypass the limitations